nss-evening-web-development/.github/profile/README.md

 ## Hi there 👋

-### Welcome to the Part-Time Evening Program at Nashville Software School
+### Welcome to the Part-Time Web Development Program at Nashville Software School

 ## Curriculum
 - Front End Curriculum